 4. Context window saturated with old errors

-In a long Claude Code or Codex session, 80% of the context is stale “previous failure” logs.
+In a long Claude Code or Codex session, most of the context is stale “previous failure” logs.
 The agent is fitting to those old errors and can’t see that the code has changed since.
+Claude Code auto-compacts as you approach the context limit, but on a single grinding task the summary can still carry forward the wrong assumptions.

 How to spot it: Open a fresh session, paste the current code, restate the goal.
 If it succeeds on the first try, context pollution was the cause.